plone/training/docs/mastering-plone/features.md

 % TODO Short appetizer on all the fancy features.

 Now we create a Plone instance and take a look at all the features you can use as an integrator.
-Developers get a glimps on the features that can be modified easily.
+Developers get a glimpse on the features that can be modified easily.

 (features-start-stop-label)=